mberkayersoy/My-New-Project/README.md

 Please replace the "YOUR_CLIENT_ID", "YOUR_REVERSED_CLIENT_ID", "YOUR_API_KEY", "YOUR_GCM_SENDER_ID", "YOUR_PROJECT_ID", "YOUR_STORAGE_BUCKET", "YOUR_GOOGLE_APP_ID" with your own placeholder's actual placeholder data such as "YOUR_GOOGLE_APP_ID" and "YOUR_DATA" placeholder of your project.
 This way, you're updating the file and keeping your confidential database credentials.

+## Game Content
+It's good for you to know these before customizing the project.
+* The project consists of a single game scene.
+* It is divided into two as MenuUI and GameUI.
+When the game starts, GameUI is created and MenuUI active becomes false.
+* If you want to customize the balls in the game, you can adjust everything from the Ball class.
+* As you hit the balls, the skills drop from the balls.
+These capabilities are designed as scriptableobjects.
+You can easily add any skill you want.

 #### If you get stuck anywhere, please don't hesitate to contact me. mail: mberkayersoy@gmail.com

 ## License